pawanlamba/mlai-blog/_posts/2021-07-23-Dropout-Inherently-Enables-Contrasitive-Self-Supervised-Pretraining.md

 $$m_1 \approx m_2 \approx ... \approx m_n$$

-On careful reconsideration, the training process resembles the process of self-supervised training, where we are corrupting the input $X_i$ and then trying to minimize distance or maximize agreement between their representations $m_1, m_2, ... m_n$.
+On careful reassessment, the training process resembles the process of self-supervised training, where we are corrupting the input $X_i$, projecting them to representation space and then trying to minimize distance or maximize agreement between their representations $m_1, m_2, ... m_n$.

+### Conclusion
+We can conclude that by minimizing the supervised loss, we are simultaneously minimizing the auxiliary self-supervised loss.
+All this achieved without adding any extra flops or weights to the network.

 Multi-epoch here is just for explanation, to make it more explicit we can up-sample the records and zip them in the same batch.
-We have used dropout as a layer of corruption, another layer like VAE can replace dropout and without the loss of generality.
+We have used dropout as a layer of corruption, other layers like VAE can replace dropout.

-We can conclude that while minimizing the supervised loss, we are simultaneously minimizing the auxiliary self-supervised loss.